 It’s important to note that studies looking at differences between autism in women and men have been very small or flawed.
 Experts still don’t have any definitive information about these differences, including whether they’re real or just a result of camouflaging.

-Still, one of the largest studies done on the subject suggests that, compared to men, women with autism have:
+Still, one of the done on the subject suggests that, compared to men, women with autism have:

 - more social difficulties and trouble interacting